K-Yevhen/Google-Data-Analytics-Professional-Certificate/README.md

 - Developing a portfolio

 ------------------------

 Course 3:Prepare Data for Exploration

+What you'll learn:

+- Explain what factors to consider when making decisions about data collection.

+- Discuss the difference between biased and unbiased data.

+- Describe databases with references to their functions and components.

+- Describe best practices for organizing data.

+Skills you'll gain:

+- Decision-Making

+- Spreadsheet

+- Data Analysis

+- Problem Solving

+- Questioning

 ------------------------

 Course 4: Process Data from Dirty to Clean

+What you'll learn :

+- Define different types of data integrity and identify risks to data integrity.

+- Apply basic SQL functions to clean string variables in a database.

+- Develop basic SQL queries for use on databases.

+- Describe the process of verifying data cleaning results.

+Skills you'll gain:

+- Data Analysis

+- R Markdown

+- Data Visualization

+- R Programming

+- Rstudio

 ------------------------

 Course 5: Analyze Data to Answer Questions

+What you'll learn :

+- Discuss the importance of organizing your data before analysis by using sorts and filters.

+- Convert and format data.

+- Apply the use of functions and syntax to create SQL queries to combine data from multiple database tables.

+- Describe the use of functions to conduct basic calculations on data in spreadsheets.

+Skills you'll gain:

+- Data Aggregation

+- Spreadsheet

+- Data Analysis

+- Data Calculations

+- SQL

 ------------------------

 Course 6: Share Data Through the Art of Visualization

+What you'll learn :

+- Describe the use of data visualizations to talk about data and the results of data analysis.

+- Identify Tableau as a data visualization tool and understand its uses.

+- Explain what data driven stories are including reference to their importance and their attributes.

+- Explain principles and practices associated with effective presentations.

+Skills you'll gain:

+- Data Collection

+- Spreadsheet

+- Metadata

+- SQL

+- Data Ethics

 ------------------------

 Course 7: Data Analysis with R Programming

+What you'll learn :

+- Describe the R programming language and its programming environment.

+- Explain the fundamental concepts associated with programming in R including functions, variables, data types, pipes, and vectors.

+- Describe the options for generating visualizations in R.

+- Demonstrate an understanding of the basic formatting in R Markdown to create structure and emphasize content.

+Skills you'll gain:

+- Data Analysis

+- Tableau Software

+- Data Visualization

+- Presentation

 ------------------------

 Course 8: Google Data Analytics Capstone: Complete a Case Study

+What you'll learn :

+- Identify the key features and attributes of a completed case study.

+- Apply the practices and procedures associated with the data analysis process to a given set of data.

+- Discuss the use of case studies/portfolios when communicating with recruiters and potential employers.

+- Gain a competitive edge by learning AI skills from Google experts.

+Skills you'll gain:

+- Spreadsheet

+- Data Analysis

+- SQL

+- Data Visualization

+- Data Cleansing